 Make your savings a part of your budget.
 Every time you receive your salary, include your savings in the division of your budget.
 You can keep 20% for your savings, and budget the rest for your needs.
 Your future self will have you to thank for it.

 Often, we worry about things that haven’t happened yet.
 Yes, the bills will surely come, or if you are renting, your landlord will have to ask you to pay.
 Talk to them nicely and tell them you won’t be able to pay on time.
 It’s better than hiding from them.

-Don’t overthink.
+“Tied to the overthinking factor, most individuals who are diagnosed with anxiety as a mental health disorder also experience high levels of perfectionism and compulsive behaviors that begin to drive their lives.”
+Wendy Iglehart MA, LCPC, LLC said.
+Therefore, don’t overthink.
 A problem is called a problem because it has to have a solution.
 It doesn’t mean you just have to let it solve itself.
 Of course, you have to do something about it.
 It’s just better when you don’t overreact to it because it makes you think clearer.
 You’ll have better judgment, and you’ll avoid impulsive decisions.

 Money is a stressful matter, but remember that we were meant to control it and not the other way around.
 Learn the art of budgeting because it can have a significant impact on your stress level.
 It doesn’t just leave you worry-free, but it also promotes a harmonious and peaceful life.